 Task Timing Comment Coordinate and prioritise rehabilitation of riparian and coastal land.
-December 20 Tasks include coordination of actions to address: Stream bank and gully erosion in priority catchments Coastal erosion at key locations.
+Completed -moved to BAU Tasks include coordination of actions to address: Stream bank and gully erosion in priority catchments Coastal erosion at key locations.
 Catchment Management Strategy development and enhancement.
 Implement through planning, monitoring, assessment and advice, strategies to reduce current and future impacts on ecosystems and habitats.
-July 2017 Ecosystem and habitat impacts can include: • Damage to the Great Barrier Reef • Large scale vegetation damage • Seagrass damage due to sediment • Paddock scale soil loss • Debris and litter impacts • Invasive plants and animals.
+Completed - moved to BAU Ecosystem and habitat impacts can include: Damage to the Great Barrier Reef Large scale vegetation damage Seagrass damage due to sediment Paddock scale soil loss Debris and litter impacts Invasive plants and animals.
 3. Monitor and provide advice on current and potential water quality issues.
-Ongoing Water quality issues will be tracked and reported in relation to: • The Great Barrier Reef lagoon • Moreton Bay • NIAM indicator (contaminated water).
+Completed Water quality issues will be tracked and reported in relation to: The Great Barrier Reef lagoon Moreton Bay NIAM indicator (contaminated water).
 4. Ensure the recovery actions for mining and industry are environmentally safe.
-Ongoing Recovery actions include: Discharging water from coal minesPollution escaping to the environment from industrial sites.
+Completed Recovery actions include: Discharging water from coal minesPollution escaping to the environment from industrial sites.
 5. Support the expeditious repair of water and sewage infrastructure.
-June 2017 Water and Sewage infrastructure includes: Gauging stations and water quality monitoring sites Sewage treatment plants and pump stations Dams and weirs (SunWater and SEQWater assets).
+Completed Water and Sewage infrastructure includes: Gauging stations and water quality monitoring sites Sewage treatment plants and pump stations Dams and weirs (SunWater and SEQWater assets).
 6. Facilitate resolution of waste management issues.
-May 2017 Tasks can include: Ensuring the community access to emergency dump sites for green construction and general waste Green and hard waste removed, waterways cleared of debris and flood associated contaminants Impacts on landfill and waste transfer facilities are resolved Contaminated waste (e.g. asbestos) streams are managed Environmental clean up activity.
+Completed Tasks can include: Ensuring the community access to emergency dump sites for green construction and general waste Green and hard waste removed, waterways cleared of debris and flood associated contaminants Impacts on landfill and waste transfer facilities are resolved Contaminated waste (e.g. asbestos) streams are managed Environmental clean up activity.
 7. Conduct ecological assessment and recovery actions for impacted wildlife and species.
-July 2017 Recovery action may be required for: Sea turtles and dugongs Flying fox roosts Other specific threatened species Human safety due to movement of estuarine crocodiles.
-Restore damaged infrastructure on state owned and managed land.
-December 20 Infrastructure repairs will be needed on: The protected area estate (National Parks) managed by NPSR Unallocated State Land managed by DNRM.
+Completed Recovery action may be required for: Sea turtles and dugongs Flying fox roosts Other specific threatened species Human safety due to movement of estuarine crocodiles.
+8. Restore damaged infrastructure on state owned and managed land.
+Completed Infrastructure repairs will be needed on: The protected area estate (National Parks) managed by NPSR Unallocated State Land managed by DNRM.
 9. Assess impacts to environmental infrastructure on private land.
-July 2017 Impacts on private land can include: Riparian fencing installed under Cane and Grazing BMP programs Riparian fencing on Nature Refuges.
+Completed Impacts on private land can include: Riparian fencing installed under Cane and Grazing BMP programs Riparian fencing on Nature Refuges.
 10. Assess event impacts on built heritage and cultural heritage sites.
-May 2017 Sites on the Qld Heritage Register and A&TSI Cultural Heritage sites need to assess for impacts.
+Completed Sites on the Qld Heritage Register and A&TSI Cultural Heritage sites need to assess for impacts.
 11. Provide input to environment elements of the state recovery plans.
-Ongoing Input provided as required.
+Completed Input provided as required.
 12. Ensure communities, Aboriginal and Torres Strait Islander people, Natural Resource Management bodies and local government are effectively engaged in the consultation and decision making processes.
-Ongoing Relevant community groups will be engaged as required.
+Completed Relevant community groups will be engaged as required.
 13. Develop subordinate implementation plans to achieve environment tasks.
-Ongoing Plans will be developed on an as needs basis.
-Metric Λ Measure Number of national parks reopened to the public QPWS has used dashboard reporting to capture information on the parks and forests (protected areas) impacted, broken down by - Total number of protected areas affected - % affected of total number of protected area - Number of protected areas partially open - Total hectares of protected areas affected - Number of protected areas fully open. - Region Restoration of infrastructure on DNRM-managed State Land Kilometres of high priority access track, fire trails and fire breaks repaired and re-established.
-Restoration of critical infrastructure to support flood warning and monitoring and water resource. rce management • Number of water resource monitoring sites damaged, under repair and operational.
-Water quality recovery - Fitzroy catchments discharging to the Reef Data collected and analysed to assess recovery of waterways: Ambient monitoring (monthly) - conductivity - turbidity - chlorophyll-a - nutrients.
-Events monitoring (as required) - nutrients - pesticides - total suspended solids. - nutrients.
+Completed Plans will be developed on an as needs basis.

+Metric Measure Number of national parks reopened to the public QPWS has used dashboard reporting to capture information on the parks and forests (protected areas) impacted, broken down by Total number of protected areas affected Number of protected areas partially open Total hectares of protected areas affected Number of protected areas partially open Number of protected areas fully open.
+Restoration of infrastructure on DNRM-managed State Land Kilometres of high priority access track, fire trails and fire breaks repaired and re-established.
+Restoration of critical infrastructure to support flood warning and monitoring and water resource management Number of water resource monitoring sites damaged, under repair and operational.
+Water quality recovery - Fitzroy catchments discharging to the Reef Data collected and analysed to assess recovery of waterways: Ambient monitoring (monthly) conductivity cubicity turbidity chlorophyll-a chlorophyll-a nutrients.